 As a PHD@EOS, you’ll be directly employed by EOS and you’ll sign a 3-year employment contract.
 You’ll work on a research project relevant to EOS four days a week and you’ll be directly integrated into a team from R&D. The topic of your PhD thesis and your research question will of course be mutually coordinated.

 If you already have a supervising professor in mind – great!
 If not, we can suggest suitable contacts through our research partnerships.

-Get in touch with Julia or take a look at our FAQs for applicants – you might find that your question has already been answered.
+Contact us or read through our FAQs for applicants – you might find that your question has already been answered.

 Please note: to simplify the language and without any intention to discriminate, we only use male pronouns.
 This is intended to include all genders.